dyllandry/logseq/pages/LMS Project.md

 	- teachers can create assignments with attachments
 	- students can submit their work to an assignment
 	- teachers can grade student's submissions & leave comments
-	- notifications when the teacher grades submissions
+	- notifications to students when teacher grades submissions
-	-
+	- notification to students when an assignment is due soon -